 Both schemes are extensive and require significant company resources.

 The legal framework for classification and labelling is highly technical and complex.

-As a result you need to assess as quickly as possible what does and doesn't matter for your company.
-In this way you can concentrate your resources on the relevant issues.
+As a result, you need to assess as quickly as possible what does and doesn't matter for your company, as well as possible impacts of the future revision of the CLP rules.
+In this way, you can concentrate your resources on the relevant issues.

 How will this course help you?